scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 ++++++++++++++++++++++++++++
 Each set of experiments shares a similar hyperparameter search space.
-Below we describe the hyperparameters that are included in the search space of each experiment.
-We also discuss the hardware used and the the evaluation method.
+Below we describe the hyperparameters that are included in the search space of each experiment and the evaluation method.

 Learning Rate (lr)
 ===================